NationalLibraryOfNorway/meteor/README.md

 pip install -r requirements.txt
 ```

-Copy and edit the env file to set DIMO_FOLDER to the local path used in DIMO file server.
+Copy and edit the env file to set MOUNT_FOLDER to the local path that will be available to the web service's `/file` endpoint.

 ```
 cp .env.example .env